jeeliz/jeelizFaceFilter/README.md

 * `set_inputTexture(<WebGLTexture> tex, <integer> width, <integer> height)` : Change the video input by a WebGL Texture instance.
 The dimensions of the texture, in pixels, should be provided,

 * `reset_inputTexture()` : Come back to the user's video as input texture.

+### Multiple faces
+It is possible to detect and track several faces at the same time.
+To enable this feature, you only have to specify the optional init parameter `maxFacesDetected`.
+Its maximum value is `8`.
+Indeed, if you are tracking for example 8 faces at the same time, the detection will be slower because there is 8 times less computing power per face tracking.
+If you have put this value to `8` but if there is only `1` face detected, it should not slow down too much compared to the single face tracking.

+If multiple faces tracking is enabled, the `callbackTrack` function is called with an array of detection states (instead of being called with a simple detection state).
+The detection state format is still the same.

+You can use our `Three.js` multiple faces detection helper, `helpers/JeelizThreejsHelper.js` to get started and test [this example](https://jeeliz.com/demos/faceFilter/demos/threejs/multiCubes/).
+The [main script](demos/threejs/multiCubes/demo_multiCubes.js) has only 60 lines !

 ### Changing the 3D Engine